March 12, 2023

 Individuals looking to lose weight sustainably should aim for a 10-20% calorie deficit instead [12], meaning that if their maintenance daily energy requirements are 2000 calories, they should eat between 1600-1800 calories a day to lose weight.

-If you aim to lose weight healthily through appropriate nutrition and exercise, you can use an all-in-one weight loss app to set your goals and track your progress effectively.
+If you aim to lose weight healthily through appropriate nutrition and exercise, you try Omo, a healthy weight loss app to set your goals and track your progress effectively.

 Having 600 calories a day to lose weight can be healthy as long as it is done as part of an intermittent fasting diet plan.